nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/yCyjGBNaRqI/index.md

 ---
 title: NKD Agility Mission and Purpose
-description: What makes us tick?
-Why do we exist?
-In this short video, Martin Hinshelwood - Principal Agile Consultant and Professional Scrum Trainer - walks us through the mission and purpose that drives NKD Agility.
+description: Discover NKD Agility's mission and purpose with Martin Hinshelwood, as he reveals what drives our passion for Agile practices.
 date: 2024-05-10T06:45:01Z
 videoId: yCyjGBNaRqI
 url: /resources/videos/:slug